EDI-Systems/M7M01_Eukaron/README.md

 ### Microcontroller

 &ensp;&ensp;The **absolute minimum** value for RME on microcontrollers is about **64k ROM and 20k RAM**, which is reached on the STM32L071CB (Cortex-M0+) port.
 This is the absolute minimum proof-of-concept that can finish the benchmark (alongside a virtualized RMP benchmark as well).
-RME also require that the microcontroller be equipped with a Memory Protection Unit (MPU), with which we can confine the processes to their own address spaces.
+RME also requires that the microcontroller be equipped with a Memory Protection Unit (MPU), with which we can confine the processes to their own address spaces.

 &ensp;&ensp;The use of RVM as a user-level library is required on microcontrollers, which supports automatic generation of projects against multiple architectures, toolchains, and IDEs.
 It also enables virtualization on even microcontrollers, which allows seamless integration with existing bare-metal code or RTOSes.
 Only single-core microcontrollers are supported; multi-core support for microcontrollers is currently out of scope.